funcompbio/practical5/practical5.md

     i = i + 1
 ```

-If you call this script in the Unix command line with the arguments
+If you call this program from the Unix command line with the arguments
-`give me 5` you should be getting the following output:
+`give me 5`, you should be getting the following output:

 ```
 $ python thismodule.py give me 5